 How does it work?

 1) The project leader identifies the societal groups relevant for the project.
 He or she may conduct a stakeholder analysis (e.g. Bryson 2006) – or an actor constellation – and make use of the networks of project collaborators.
 He or she selects about 10 representatives.
 It is advisable to choose representatives from the most relevant institutions, associations and networks related to the societal problem addressed in the project.
-Key persons with a large network will be helpful.
-In order to support the bridging of thought styles within the group, it is helpful if some of them are intermediaries between science and practice or between different disciplines so that they can help bridge the gaps.
-Besides thematic knowledge the selected representatives should have high communicative competencies.
+Key well networked people will be helpful.
+In order to support the bridging of thought styles and gaps within the group, it is helpful if some of them are intermediaries between science and practice or between different disciplines.
+Besides having a deep knowledge of the topic, the selected representatives shouldbe good communicators.